College students across the nation are facing a rising problem–and it isn’t just the cost of tuition.

 The reason?
 To start, it is important to understand that many mental illnesses, including schizophrenia, major depressive disorder, and bipolar disorder become symptomatic in one’s late teens and early 20s.

-But, beyond this biological tendency (which aligns perfectly with one’s “college years”), external stressors, such as finances, classes, and moving out, can play a large role in one’s mental health.
+But beyond this biological tendency (which aligns perfectly with one’s “college years”), external stressors, such as finances, classes, and moving out, can play large roles in one’s mental health.

 “Researchers suspect that people are predisposed to develop [mental illness] from birth or childhood, but don’t exhibit symptoms until they hit a particular phase of development and/or certain stressors,” according to NBC.

 With the state of the economy, high cost of tuition, and pressure to get a job after college, it’s no wonder that students are feeling added stress.

 Wall Street Journal writer Andrea Petersen adds that other contributors may be social media and “a so-called helicopter-parenting style that doesn’t allow adolescents to experience failure.”

 She further quotes Micky M. Sharma, director of Ohio State’s Student Life Counseling and Consultation Service: “The coping, the resiliency is not where we want it to be.
 That’s a bad combination.”

 For those who experience anxiety, depression, or other mental illnesses, stress and distress can be difficult to overcome.
 At GenPsych, our mental health programs focus on skill-based therapies that help clients to cope with both internal and external stressors in their life.

 GenPsych’s Adult Psychiatric Programs are designed to help individuals manage their symptoms and regain control of their lives.
 Through these comprehensive programs (which include a separate Anxiety/Trauma track), clients can receive the support and education they need in a supporting environment free from judgement.